MrValdez/Roshambo/README.md

 - The *first argv* is the variable that modifies the AI (e.g. the MBFP variant number in the first paper).

-- The *second argv* is an integer taking 0 or 1.
-If a value of non-1 is given, it will not use the Python code.
-This is used during debugging to check our Python code against the C code.

 Finally, Python interface is properly closed when the test suite exits.

 #Yomi AI